brettmarl/wct-status/hiker_reports.md

+# 11 JULY - LADDER
+Location: Cullite area
+The ladder missing multiple runs and the ones remaining being loose.
+I am 5’2 and it was a struggle to pull myself up with a heavy pack.
+I did it but I am also of average fitness.
+For elderly or children, this is a major concern.
+I hope writing this gets the issue addressed before someone gets hurt

 # 09 JULY - CAMP
 Location: Cullite Camp
 Ranger at orientation said Cullite access is washed out.
 It is easily accessed via dry creek bed and a walk around by the washed out bank.
 No access problem.